ACCESS-NRI/documentation-infra/README.md

 # Documentation infrastructure
-This repo contains the reusable infrastructure for the documentation websites curated and deployed by ACCESS-NRI.
+This repo contains the reusable infrastructure and templates for the documentation websites curated and deployed by ACCESS-NRI.

-## Templates
-The [templates](https://github.com/ACCESS-NRI/documentation-infra/blob/main/templates) folder contains templates used for documentation websites, to be copied into their repositories following the instructions at the beginning of each template file.
+The instructions below will help you set up a documentation repository and webite built using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/reference/) and hosted through [ReadTheDocs](https://docs.readthedocs.com/platform/stable/) (RTD).

+## Set up a documentation repository
+The [templates](https://github.com/ACCESS-NRI/documentation-infra/blob/main/templates) folder contains files needed to set up a documentation repository for ACCESS-NRI.
-They are organised into directories that mirror their intended location in the target repository, so the `templates` directory can be treated as the target repository root.
+They are organised into directories that mirror their intended location in the target repository.

-For example, `templates/.readthedocs.yaml` should be copied to `.readthedocs.yaml` in the target repository, while `templates/.github/workflows/check_links.yml` should be copied to `.github/workflows/check_links.yml`.
+To set up a documentation repository:

+1. Clone this repository<br>
+    ```
+    git clone git@github.com:ACCESS-NRI/documentation-infra.git
+    ```

+2. Copy the `templates` filetree into your documentation repository root<br>
+    ```
+    cp -r templates/. <your-repository-path>
+    ```
+    This will copy all files/folders within `templates` (including dot files and folders) into your documentation repository, with the correct structure.

+3. Modify the files<br>
+    The copied files have commented lines starting with `# MODIFY`.
+This indicates that those lines might need to be edited based on the specifics of your documentation repository/website.

-## ReadTheDocs Project Management
+## Set up a ReadTheDocs Project

-This section outlines how Read the Docs (RTD) projects are managed across ACCESS-NRI.

-### Maintainer Requirements

-Every RTD project must have **at least two individual maintainers** in addition to the `access-nri` organisation account.
-This ensures continuity of access and avoids single points of failure when team members change roles or leave.

-- Maintainers must be listed explicitly on the RTD project's **Maintainers** settings page.
-- The `access-nri` account must always be included as a maintainer alongside the individual maintainers.
-- It is the maintainers' responsibility to keep the maintainers list up to date whenever team membership changes.

-### Personal RTD Accounts

-RTD projects must be maintained through **individual personal RTD accounts**, not the `access-nri` one.
-This ensures each maintainer has access only to the projects they are responsible for, thus improving security.

-Each maintainer should connect their personal RTD account to their GitHub account so that repository integrations run smoothly.
-This connection must be made via the **GitHub App** integration (the legacy GitHub OAuth method is no longer supported and should not be used).

-### Setting Up a New RTD Project

 To set up a new RTD project for an ACCESS-NRI repository: